Lüderitz: Conservation

-The coastline in the area is recognised by Bird Life and other global conservation groups as one of the Important Bird Areas (IBAs) for important coastal seabird breeding.
+The coastline of the area is recognised by Bird Life and other global conservation groups as being an Important Bird Area (IBA), i.e., vital for coastal seabird breeding.

-In April 2009, an oil spill from an oil tanker risked hundreds of African penguins and other flora and fauna.
+In April 2009, an oil spill from an oil tanker risked the safety of countless African penguins and numerous other species of endemic flora and fauna.

-Several species of cetaceans, most notably Haviside's dolphins, can be seen close to the shore while larger whales such as southern right, humpback, minke, fin, pygmy right, are less common but gradually increasing in numbers.
+Several species of cetacean, notably the diminutive Heaviside's dolphin, can be seen closer to shore; larger whales such as southern right, humpback, minke, fin, and pygmy right are found in pelagic zones further from the mainland.

 Climate

 Lüderitz has a desert climate (BWk, according to the Köppen climate classification), with moderate temperatures throughout the year.
 The average annual precipitation is 17 mm.
 Windy and cold conditions can occur due to the cold South Atlantic current on the coast.

 Politics

 Lüderitz is twinned with Lüderitz in Germany, part of the town of Tangerhütte since 2010.

 Lüderitz is governed by a town council that has seven seats.

-The 2015 local authority election was won by SWAPO which gained six seats (2,679 votes).
+The 2015 local authority election was won by SWAPO, which gained six seats (2,679 votes).
 The remaining seat went to the Democratic Turnhalle Alliance (DTA) with 265 votes.
 SWAPO also won the 2020 local authority election but lost majority control over the town council.
 SWAPO obtained 1,244 votes and gained three seats.
 Independent Patriots for Change (IPC), an opposition party formed in August 2020, gained 990 votes and two seats.
 One seat each went to the Landless People's Movement (LPM, a new party registered in 2018) with 515 votes and the Popular Democratic Movement (PDM, the new name of the DTA since 2017) with 343 votes.